earthlab/cft/README.md

 ## Quickstart guide

-To acquire daily precipitation data for Acadia National Park for a subset of climate models, you can use the `cstdata()` function:
+To get daily precipitation data for Acadia National Park for a subset of climate models, you can use the `cstdata()` function: